Nexus Fortify SSC

 7. Finally, click on OK to close the warning.

-Both servers must be up and running in order to successfully export data from the Nexus IQ server to Fortify SSC.
+Both servers must be up and running in order to successfully export data from Lifecycle to Fortify SSC.
 Other versions of the servers may work, but they are not officially supported.

 Service configuration

-The integration services have multiple configurations used to access the Nexus IQ and Fortify SSC servers and fine-tune their behavior.
+The integration services have multiple configurations used to access Lifecycle and Fortify SSC servers and fine-tune their behavior.

 For this purpose, we have a file named iqapplication.properties.
 Those configurations are described in detail in this section.
 Also, you can find useful comments in the configuration file itself.